 When is the application deadline?

-Applications for the Fall Semester Cycle are due mid-May.
+Applications for the Fall Semester Cycle are due in early April.
 Applications for the Spring Semester Cycle are due mid-October.

 I work at a university.
 Can I apply for funding?